reflex-frp/reflex-dom-contrib/README.md

 a more stable home with stronger backwards compatibility guarantees.
 But we think the reflex community needs a place to play and explore different ideas.
 This is that place.
 Have fun!

+## Contributing

+The easiest way to build reflex-dom-contrib is to clone the [try-reflex repository](https://github.com/ryantrinkle/try-reflex).
+Assuming you cloned it in your home directory you can then do this:

+    cd path/to/reflex-dom-contrib
+    ~/try-reflex/work-on ghcjs ./.

+That will put you in a nix-shell with the necessary environment.
+Then you can build like this:

+    cabal install --ghcjs

+or

+    cabal configure --ghcjs
+    cabal build